mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-1-Introduction.md_toc.md

     -   [Summary of the thesis motivation and structure](#summary-of-the-thesis-motivation-and-structure)
         -   [Recap of motivation](#recap-of-motivation)
-            -   [An area of tension to address - limited leaner choice in process if driven by curriculum.](#an-area-of-tension-to-address---limited-leaner-choice-in-process-if-driven-by-curriculum.)
         -   [Gaps in existing research / Contribution to knowledge of this thesis](#gaps-in-existing-research-contribution-to-knowledge-of-this-thesis)